foundersandcoders/jwt_workshop/02_jason_web_tokens.md

 - an encoded representation of a simple JavaScript oject

 ### 2. Payload
-- encoded???
+- encoded?
 - the length of the payload is proportional to the amount of data you store in the token

 ### 3. Signature
-- it is created based on the heather and payload
+- it is created based on the header and payload
-- it is encoded and encrypted
+- it is encoded and signed

 ## Resources
 - [medium article on understandinf JWTs](https://medium.com/vandium-software/5-easy-steps-to-understanding-json-web-tokens-jwt-1164c0adfcec#.z80hda8ty)